-3. Preview: Projections for the Phase Retrieval Problem In the setting of the phase retrieval problem, the abstract Hilbert space $\mathcal{H}$ is simply the function space $\mathcal{L}$ introduced in Section 2.
+In the setting of the phase retrieval problem, the abstract Hilbert space \mathcal{H} is simply the function space \mathcal{L} introduced in Section 2.
 The most common approach for solving the phase retrieval problem is to enforce the known object domain and Fourier domain constraints in some alternating fashion.
-Thus, given a signal x, the support constraint is naturally enforced by setting x equal to zero outside the given domain D through the transformation $x \mapsto x$ $\cdot 1_D$ .
+Thus, given a signal x, the support constraint is naturally enforced by setting x equal to zero outside the given domain D, via the transformation $x \mapsto x \cdot 1_D$.
 As we shall now see, this simple operation is actually a projection.

-Example 3.5 (support constraint).
-Suppose that D is a measurable set in $\mathbb{R}^N$ , and fix $x \in \mathcal{L}$ .
-Then the projection (recall the notation of Remark 3.4) of x onto the set S of Eq.
-(4) is
+Example 3.5 (support constraint) Suppose D is a measurable 60 set in \mathbb{R}^N and fix $x \in \mathcal{L}$.
+Then the projection (recall the notation of Remark 3.4) of x onto the set S of (4) is